Last Updated On:

 Easier Public Procurement Norms: Public procurement refers to the process by which governments and state-owned enterprises purchase goods and services from the private sector.
 In order to promote startups, the Government shall exempt Startups in the manufacturing sector from the criteria of “prior experience/ turnover” without any compromise on the stated quality standards or technical parameters.
 The Startups will also have to demonstrate the requisite capability to execute the project as per the requirements and should have their own manufacturing facility in India.
 Also, DPIIT recognized startups have been exempted from submitting Earnest Money Deposit (EMD) or bid security while filling government tenders.

-DPIIT recognised startups can get the following Exemptions under the Income Tax Act under the Startup India Initiative
+DPIIT recognized startups can get the following Exemptions under the Income Tax Act under the Startup India Initiative

 - Tax Exemption u/s 80IAC: